 Service Users Responsibilities:

-Modulus checks and KYC / ‘Know Your customer’ checks are important parts of any Direct Debit process but your responsibilities are slightly different depending on the type of scheme you have in place – as described below:
+A modulus check and KYC check are important parts of any Direct Debit process, but your responsibilities are slightly different depending on the type of scheme you have in place—as described below:

 |Approach||Modulus Checking||KYC Checks – Know your Customer|